mkleinma/Team_Project_ComputerVision/README.md

 Then you can access the GUI in the browser on your local machine on the adress localhost:5173

 # Backend Instructions
+go to directory
+/data/teamproject/Flask
+activate venv with
+source env/bin/activate
+run flask Backend with

-start Flask Backend with command: flask run --port=5001
+flask run --port=5001

 # Documentation
 The Backend revcieves a http request args for the columns and search words to be filtered.